Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

-Chiropractor licenses expire on June 30 of even years (e.g., 2018).
+Chiropractor licenses expire on June 30 of even-numbered years (e.g., 2022, 2024)

-Several weeks before your license expiration date, a renewal notice will be mailed to the address on your record.
-This notice will explain how to access the online renewal application.
-To complete the online renewal application, you must use a credit card to pay your renewal fee.
+A few months before the expiration date of your license, a renewal notice will be sent to the email address on the record.
+This notice will explain how to access your online renewal application in DELPROS, our online portal.
+To complete the online renewal application, you must log in to your account, answer questions, and use a credit card to pay your renewal fee.